 - Grind green cardamom, cinnamon stick, peppercorns and rose petals (if using) to a fine powder and keep aside.

 - Bring remaining milk to a boil and add saffron.

 - When milk boils, add sugar and mix well.
-Add less sugar, about ⅔ cup, taste and add more to taste.
+Start with about ⅔ cup of sugar, taste and adjust to taste.

 - Add nuts paste to milk and mix well to incorporate.
 Simmer for 3-5 minutes.

-- Add ground spice powder and continue simmering for couple of minutes.
+- Add ground spice powder and continue simmering for a couple of minutes.

 - Taste thandai and adjust sugar.

-- Let thandai cool, refrigerate for at least couple of hours before serving.
+- Refrigerate for at least a couple of hours before serving.
 I served it as is but if one wishes, strain and then serve.